alpinebuster/hypertransformer-pytorch/torch/README.md

 5. _CNN Model Builder_ — uses generated weight tensors to create a CNN
    (uses TFv1 variable getter mechanism for final weight generation).

-The model is trained end-to-end: (a) a batch of samples for a new episode is generated; (b) support samples are passed to the Transformer, which generates a CNN; (c) query samples are then passed through the generated CNN and the final CNN classification loss is used to train the Transformer.
+The model is trained end-to-end:
+- (a) A batch of samples for a new episode is generated;
+- (b) Support samples are passed to the Transformer, which generates a CNN;
+- (c) Query samples are then passed through the generated CNN and the final CNN classification loss is used to train the Transformer.